ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}.
 * ead\_value is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS (see {{as-c}}).

+Note to RFC Editor: Please replace TBD with the value registered for ACE-OAuth Access Token in {{iana-edhoc-ead}}, then delete this note.

 This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must progress the protocol using the received access token, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A client or resource server supporting the profile of ACE defined in this document MUST support this EAD item.

 This EAD item is used only when uploading the first access token of a token series, but not for the dynamic update of access rights (see {{update-access-rights-c-rs}}).

-Example: assuming ead\_label 24 and the value of the "access\_token" field equal to h'8343a1010aa2044c53...0f6a' (elided for brevity), the critical EAD item is as follows:
+Example: assuming that ead\_label is 24 and that the value of the "access\_token" field of the access token response from AS is equal to h'8343a1010aa2044c53...0f6a' (elided for brevity), the critical EAD item is as follows:

 ~~~~~~~~~~~ cbor-diag
 -24, h'8343a1010aa2044c53...0f6a'
 ~~~~~~~~~~~

-Editor's note: Replace the ead\_label above with the TBD value registered for ACE-OAuth Access Token in {{iana-edhoc-ead}}.
+Note to RFC Editor: Please replace the value of the ead\_label with the value registered for ACE-OAuth Access Token in {{iana-edhoc-ead}}, then delete this note.

 ## EDHOC Session {#edhoc-exec}